The shRNA and ORF reagents are available to The University of Texas MD Anderson Cancer Center researchers ONLY due to licensing agreements.

 If any new services are needed, please contact Dr. Katherine Stemke Hale (Dir, Inst Core Facilities) firstname.lastname@example.org or Dr. Yutong Sun (FGC co-director) email@example.com.
 The FGC will be open to discuss/provide new services upon inquiries.

 Individual clone distribution as glycerol stocks and plasmids

-FGC distributes individual shRNA or ORF in forms of glycerol stock or plasmids.
+FGC distributes individual shRNA or ORF in forms of glycerol stock (in LB medium containing 8% glycerol) or plasmid (midi-prep, >100ug).
 ORF plasmids will be verified by partial sequencing before they are released to researchers.
-The turnaround time is 2-4 business days for the glycerol stock and 3-5 business days for the plasmids.
+The turnaround time is 1-2 business days for the glycerol stock and 2-3 business days for the plasmids.

 Individual Lenti- or retro-virus packaging and transduction

 FGC conducts plasmid purification, lenti- or retro-virus packaging and titer measurements.
 We also conduct this service if researchers provide us with their own viral vectors.
 The turnaround time is 4-6 weeks.
 The FGC will not bill users if the virus packaging is failed, i.e. functional titer is too low.